-- Phase V – 2016: Throughout 2016, federation staff, with the help of volunteers, will construct a 310-foot living shoreline.
-The first 100 feet of the oyster reef sill and marsh restoration were completed in February.
-The final two oyster reef sills were built by a marine contractor in June and July.
+- Phase V – 2016: Federation staff worked with volunteers, to construct a 310-foot living shoreline.
+The first 100 feet of the oyster reef sill and marsh restoration was completed along with two oyster reef sills.
 Volunteers installed 4,000 Spartina alterniflora seedlings behind the oysters to restore the salt marsh habitat.
-The project consists of three loose oyster shell sills that are each 100-feet long with a 10-foot wide base and a 6’-8’ crest and the enhancement of salt marsh habitat with the planting of marsh vegetation seedlings in an area 310 feet long with an average width of 15-feet behind the sills.
+The project consists of three loose oyster shell sills that are each 100 feet long with a 10-foot wide base and a 6’-8’ crest and the enhancement of salt marsh habitat with the planting of marsh vegetation seedlings in an area 310 feet long with an average width of 15-feet behind the sills.
 Funding for the project was provided by the Atlantic States Marine Fishery Commission through NOAA and the Atlantic Coastal Fish Habitat Partnership through the USFWS.

 Oyster habitat restoration projects:

-Morris Landing is a key piece in the federation’s and Division of Marine Fisheries’ strategy to restore oysters, enhance shellfish habitat and manage a sustainable oyster fishery in the highly productive waters of Stump Sound and surrounding waters.
-DMF and the federation have been working to make full use of the site to increase and expand oyster restoration activities.
+Morris Landing is a key piece in the Federations and Division of Marine Fisheries’ strategy to restore oysters, enhance shellfish habitat and manage a sustainable oyster fishery in the highly productive waters of Stump Sound and surrounding waters.
+DMF and the Federation have been working to make full use of the site to increase and expand oyster restoration activities.
 In 2007 DMF prepared a 1-acre portion of the property to stockpile oyster shells for restoration projects.
-The area can now hold approximately 50,000 bushels of oyster shell.
-In 2008 as part of the 3-year North Carolina Department of Justice’s Stump Sound Oyster Habitat Restoration Environmental Enhancement Grant, the federation partnered with DMF to construct a heavy-duty pier for loading the shells onto DMF barges.
+The area can now hold approximately 50,000 bushels of oyster shells.
+In 2008, as part of the 3-year N.C.
+Department of Justice’s Stump Sound Oyster Habitat Restoration Environmental Enhancement Grant, the Federation partnered with DMF to construct a heavy-duty pier for loading the shells onto DMF barges.